Schidley/buttonclicks/Readme.md

 Gamers: People who enjoy simple games and challenges.

-Community Builders: Organizers looking to create a sense of camaraderie and engagement within their groups or organizations.
+Community Builders: Organisers looking to create a sense of camaraderie and engagement within their groups or organizations.

+It also serves as a proof-of-concept for the security features of Django, using secure CSRF to administer button clicks in this case, but those measures could be used to protect sensitive data of all kinds.

 ### Recreating the project